ntouev/ev_snn_percept/README.md

-# A framework for DVS event streams manipulation and contour-based areas real-time detection and tracking.
+# A framework for DVS event streams manipulation and contour-based areas real-time detection and tracking, using Neuromophic Computing.

 ## Overview
 ![](../images/drone-dvs.png)